 The response to AI-Assisted Antibody Selection exceeded our loftiest ambitions.
 Within two years, more than 3,600 research institutions and 15 of the top 20 pharma companies used it.
 More than 31,000 scientists began relying on BenchSci for their experiments.
 Based on this response, and the impact of our work, we earned the trust of investors.
 This includes Gradient Ventures, Google's AI fund.

-Today, we're building on our success with antibodies to address other critical reagents.
-These include recombinant proteins, siRNAs, and CRISPR tools.
+Today, we're building on our success with antibodies to address other critical reagents—including recombinant proteins, siRNAs, and CRISPR tools—as well as model systems such as animal models and cell lines.
 We're also developing other machine learning-powered applications to reduce preclinical research waste.
-In everything we do, we're guided by our mission, and hope for the future.
+In everything we do, we're guided by our mission and hope for the future.
 By helping scientists be more successful, we can improve R&D productivity.
-And that means continued good health for us, you, and the people we care about.
+And that means continued good health for all of us.